polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/tree/README.md

 ## Server resource consumption

-The widget will only request new items when an item is initially expanded through your supplied *[_on-get-items]* lambda callback.
+The widget will only request new items when an item is initially expanded through your supplied *[.on-get-items]* lambda callback.
 On consecutive expansions for the same items, it will simply remove a "hide" CSS class on the client, never invoking your get items lambda callback.

 This means it is also very cheap in regards to server resource usage, if the user is expanding and hiding the same items, looking for